Can I Sue Convenience Stores or Gas Stations?

 Let's look at an example.
 Suppose you are speeding down the street.
 You run a red light and slam into another car.
 Your speeding and failure to stop at the light (breach of duty) is the proximate cause of the accident because it is reasonably foreseeable that running a stoplight will result in a crash.

-Your getting in your car is a direct cause of the accident, because but for your leaving the house, you would not have crashed into the other car.
-But it's not a proximate cause, because it is not reasonably foreseeable that getting into your car will inevitably result in a collision.
+Your getting in your car is a direct cause of the accident, because if you hadn't left your house, you would not have crashed into the other car.
+That's not a proximate cause, because it is not reasonably foreseeable that getting into your car will inevitably result in a collision.
 In other words, the connection between the negligence and the damages is too remote.

 The fourth element is damages.
-Damages are moneys paid to someone to compensate them for their losses.
+Damages are amounts of money paid to someone to compensate them for their losses.
 Damages in a negligence case can include, among other things, the following:

 - Medical expenses